NREL/EnergyPlus/design/FY2017/NFP_DOAToUnitVentilator.md

         \key FixedAmount
         \key VariablePercent
         \key FixedTemperature
-		\note Not used when the unit ventilator is connected to DOA N2 , \field Minimum Outdoor Air Flow Rate
+   N2 , \field Minimum Outdoor Air Flow Rate

         \required-field
         \units m3/s
         \autosizable
         \minimum 0.0
-		\note Not used when the unit ventilator is connected to DOA A4 , \field Minimum Outdoor Air Schedule Name*
+   A4 , \field Minimum Outdoor Air Schedule Name*

         \required-field
         \type object-list
         \object-list ScheduleNames
-        \note schedule values multiply the minimum outdoor air flow rate
-		\note Not used when the unit ventilator is connected to DOA N3 , \field Maximum Outdoor Air Flow Rate
+        \note schedule values multiply the minimum outdoor air flow rate N3 , \field Maximum Outdoor Air Flow Rate

         \required-field
         \units m3/s
         \minimum 0
         \autosizable
-		\note Not used when the unit ventilator is connected to DOA A5 , \field Maximum Outdoor Air Fraction or Temperature Schedule Name
+   A5 , \field Maximum Outdoor Air Fraction or Temperature Schedule Name

         \note that this depends on the control type as to whether it is a fraction or temperature
         \required-field
         \type object-list
         \object-list ScheduleNames
-		\note Not used when the unit ventilator is connected to DOA A6 , \field Air Inlet Node Name
+   A6 , \field Air Inlet Node Name

         \required-field